nosqlbench/nosqlbench/nb-adapters/adapter-pulsar/src/main/resources/pulsar.md

 * ***Topic name***: for the rest of the types and in format [(persistent|non-persistent)://]<tenant>/<namespace>/<topic>
   is mandatory for each NB Pulsar operation type

 Each Pulsar `OpType` may have optional Op specific parameters.
-Please refer to [here](yaml_examples) for the example NB Pulsar YAML files for each OpType
+Please refer to the [adapter sample workloads](https://github.com/nosqlbench/nosqlbench/tree/main/nb-adapters/adapter-pulsar/src/main/resources/scenarios) for example NB Pulsar YAML files for each OpType

 # 4. Message Generation and Schema Support {#4-message-generation-and-schema-support}